cyberark/conjur-puppet/REFERENCE.md

 Data type: `String`

-Conjur / DAP variable ID that you want the value of.
+Conjur variable ID that you want the value of.

 ##### `options`